-Equity Monday: Uber-Postmates is announced, three funding rounds, and narrative construction – TechCrunch
+Equity Monday: Uber-Postmates is announced, three funding rounds and narrative construction – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.

-This is Equity Monday, our week-starting primer in which we go over the latest news, dig into the week ahead, talk about some neat funding rounds, and dive into the latest big news from the startup world.
+This is Equity Monday, our week-starting primer in which we go over the latest news, dig into the week ahead, talk about some neat funding rounds and dive into the latest big news from the startup world.
 (You can follow the show on Twitter here, and myself here, if you are so inclined!
 Don’t forget to check out last Friday’s episode as well.
 All the cool kids are doing it.)

 What a weekend!
 After some quiet, somewhat dull off-week periods, this weekend brought us twists and turns that were good fun.
 Most dealt with a possible Uber -Postmates tie up, so we wrote the show to talk about the transaction’s unconfirmed nature.